-- If you do not enable the Use per-VM backup files option for the target backup repository, Veeam Backup & Replication creates one backup file in the target backup repository and stores to it data for all machines processed by the job.
+- If you do not enable the Use per-machine backup files option for the target backup repository, Veeam Backup & Replication creates one backup file in the target backup repository and stores to it data for all machines processed by the job.

-- During every next backup copy runs, when a new restore point appears in the source backup repository, Veeam Backup & Replication copies incremental changes from this most recent restore point and transfers them to the target backup repository.
+- During every next backup copy run, when a new restore point appears in the source backup repository, Veeam Backup & Replication copies incremental changes from this most recent restore point and transfers them to the target backup repository.
 Veeam Backup & Replication writes the copied data blocks to the incremental backup file in the target backup repository.

 In some cases, the source backup job and backup copy job may overlap.
 This situation can occur if the source backup job needs to transform the source backup chain.